tommyod/KDEpy/docs/source/literature.rst

   Annals of Statistics, Volume 38, Number 5, pages 2916-2957.
 2010.
   https://arxiv.org/pdf/1011.2602.pdf

-  - Introduces the improved Sheather-Jones algorithm for bandwidth selection, which does assume normality (ulike the Silverman rule of thumb).
+  - Introduces the improved Sheather-Jones (ISJ) algorithm for bandwidth selection, which does not assume normality (unlike the Silverman rule of thumb).

 - Wang, Xianfu.
   "*Volumes of Generalized Unit Balls.*"